bendtherules/bendtherules.github.com/posts/function-name-binding.md

 Because there is **no named arrow function syntax**, this is very useful to create a arrow function which has a name.
 That means, to create a named arrow function, you CAN'T do this - `hello() => {}`, only way is to define arrow function with some sort of assignment - `hello = () => {}`.

-Also, if you are thi
+Also, if you are thinking that "*ehh, I will just set fn.name to whatever i want* after creating the function", that is not possible.

 # Method and object literal